quantmind-br/deepwiki-open/PLAN.md

    - Function X calls Function Y → "calls" edge

 2. Indirect relationships (from LLM reasoning)
-   - "This validator is used before database write" → "guards" edge
+   - "This validator is used before database write" → type="control_flow", label="guards"
-   - "Error from here propagates to handler" → "error_flow" edge
+   - "Error from here propagates to handler" → type="control_flow", label="error_flow"

 3. Architectural relationships
-   - "Service layer depends on repository layer" → "depends_on" edge
+   - "Service layer depends on repository layer" → type="depends_on"
-   - "Controller routes to service" → "routes_to" edge
+   - "Controller routes to service" → type="calls" (if supported by static analysis) else type="depends_on", label="routes_to"

+Constraint: LLM-suggested relationships must map to existing `EdgeType` values and should be emitted only when the referenced nodes exist and there is supporting evidence in retrieved code or static analysis.
 ```

 ### 8.3 Trace Guide Generation Strategy